Children's Occupational Therapy Service

 Referrals are reviewed by the Occupational Therapy operational manager.

-If a referral does not meet our criteria we send a letter to referrer/parent explaining the reason.
+If a referral does not meet our criteria we send a letter to the referrer/parent explaining the reason.

 Therapy goals are set in collaboration with the child and their caregiver.